AterAnimAvis/tiny-mcp/README.md

 ### Usage

-Edit `gradle.properties` and then run `gradlew install` to install the mappings to your local maven
+Edit `gradle.properties` and then run `gradlew install` to install the generated mappings to your local maven

+You can disable the generation of TinyV1 or TinyV2 mappings by changing the appropriate `generateV` in the `gradle.properties`

 Add the local repository to your `build.gradle.kts`
 ```kotlin